RosettaCommons/demos/tutorials/loop_modeling/loop_modeling.md

 * How to remove peptide segments from a protein (and still get a closed conformation)
 * How to combine loop modeling with other protocols

 >This tutorial will not cover the algorithmic details of the loop modeling methods.
-You will be directed the documentation explaining the algorithms.
+You will be directed to the documentation explaining the algorithms.

 Loop Modeling Methods
 ---------------------